kirstvh/BioCCP.jl/README.md

 `expectation_minsamplesize`        | Calculates the expected minimum number of designs to observe all modules at least *m* times
 `std_minsamplesize`      | Calculates standard deviation on the minimum number of designs `success_probability`         | Calculates the probability that the minimum number of designs *T* is smaller than or equal to a given sample size *t*
-`expectation_fraction_collected` | Returns the expected fraction of the total number of modules that is observed for a given sample size
+`expectation_fraction_collected` | Returns the fraction of the total number of modules in the design space that is expected to be observed for a given sample size *t*
 `prob_occurrence_module` | Calculates for a module with specified module probability *p*, the probability that the module has occurred *k* times when a given number of designs has been collected